dmytyk/TheArk/README.md

 > - Power on The Ark (if the /ARK directory is not found it will create it automatically)
 > - Connect to the Access Point (you will get served a Web Page Interface)
-> - Enter a Project Name (this will create a project with the name entered)
+> - Enter a Project Name (this will create a project with the name entered if it does not exist)
 > - Start scanner barcodes (That's It!)

 #### Project Operations